jackgray/narc_arch/docs/source/forms.rst

 ----------
 Budibase offers an intuitive web gui for viewing this data store and creating documents and forms from it.
-Similar to Airtable or the MS Access frontend, only it can be self-hosted on the same kubernetes cluster and is fully customizable.
+Similar to Airtable or the MS Access frontend, only it can be self-hosted on the pre-existing
+Kubernetes cluster and is fully customizable.
 Because they offer their own hosting solution, and already have a revenue model, there is good chance that the self-hosted solution will remain free and open-source.